celdond/HTTP-Server/README.md

 Use of the client is not explicitly neccessary, however, and any such client, like curl, can be used to prompt the server while running.

+## Note

+Neither the server nor client were meant to be used as standard HTTP servers or clients.
+This was built for demonstrative and exercise purposes only.

 ### Server

 To build the server: